 So, the reasons for using MAPILab Groupware Server are:

 Purchase and installation costs 6 times less than a traditional solution;

 Everything needed for fully functional group work in an organization is present in MGS;

 Free technical support (for 1 year), included in the licensing fee;

 The 30-day demonstration period allows you to test the product yourself and evaluate all the advantages before making a thoroughly informed decision.

-In 2001 Microsoft introduced an invaluable productivity improvement to its Office suite, that would raise the industry standard for professionals involved with a job that requires frequent email correspondence with a large client base.
-Microsoft named its new feature “Mail Merge" Read more
+What is Mail Merge in Outlook and how to do Mail Merge better In 2001 Microsoft introduced an invaluable productivity improvement to its Office suite, that would raise the industry standard for professionals involved with a job that requires frequent email correspondence with a large client base.
+Microsoft named its new feature “Mail Merge"